REFUGEES & PEOPLE SEEKING ASYLUM IN THE AUSTRALIAN COMMUNITY

 Bridging Visa E (BVE)

 Asylum seekers on a current BVE living in the community.
 They cannot apply for protection because they came by boat on or after 19 July 2013.
 Of them, 43% are in Victoria, 37% are in NSW, and 10% in Queensland.
-Over 800 are children (408 in Victoria, 218 in NSW).
+Around 800 are children (372 in Victoria, 202 in NSW).

 People living in the community have expired BVEs that have not yet been renewed.
 When a person’s visa expires their work and Medicare rights are suspended.